JaredSpb/broBot/README.md

 * .clear() - marks current module as non-active.
 You should refresh the page to start next 'clean' loop.
 * .set() - resets the counter, but doesnt run any actions.
 You may just refresh the page, or call itterate() to start current sequence over.

 Module walker may provide the 'pre' property containing anonymous function.
 If this property is defined broBot will execute that function before current action.
 If true value is returned, action is beeing run.
 Otherwise broBot will skip current action and refresh the page.
 That starts the next loop and usualy leads to execution of 'pre' again and probably run next action.
-Pre is executed in the same 'walker' context as actions are and may use described above walker methods.
+Pre is executed in the same 'walker' context as actions are and may use walker methods described above.

 ### Simple example